Margin - Property CSS

 let value = window.getComputedStyle(el).getPropertyValue('margin');

-With JQuery, change the value of margin
+With JQuery, change the value of margin.

-With JQuery, two syntaxes are also possible to modify the value of the margin-top
+With JQuery, two syntaxes are also possible to modify the value of the margin-top property of the el element:

 $('#id').css('margin', '2cm');